-Vermont has impressive goals when it comes to higher education!
-The state is ranked among the top when it comes to high school graduation rates and percentage of residents with college degrees.
-But they remain focused on improvement.
+With the increase of online colleges in Vermont, it is clear that the state has impressive goals when it comes to higher education.
+The state has a solid reputation when it comes to high school graduation rates and the percentage of residents with college degrees.
+Even so, the state remains focused on improvement.

 Vermont has launched an initiative to increase the number of working-age residents with a postsecondary degree or credential of value to 70% by 2025.
-As of 2018, the state is at 53%.
-To meet its goal, the state is focused on promoting awareness of career pathways and educational value, expanding access and providing support so that higher education is more attainable to all Vermont residents.
+To meet its goal, the state is focused on promoting awareness of career pathways and educational value, expanding access, and providing support so that higher education is more attainable to all Vermont residents.

 Editorial Listing ShortCode:

 The state’s dedication to higher education is a clear priority, through this new initiative, as well as its already robust online college programs and generous financial aid packages.

 Online Colleges in Vermont

 For Vermont students who are already balancing a career and family, the rigors of college can be especially challenging.
 Online learning provides a convenient alternative that can fit around their existing schedules.

 The National Center for Education Statistics (NCES) reports that 23% of college students in Vermont were enrolled exclusively in online courses, and another 17.5% were participating in a hybrid of online and on-campus courses.
 The numbers continue to rise as colleges increase their online offerings.
 This also includes enrollment at community colleges in Vermont.